kruize/autotune/design/BulkAPI.md

 be configured using filters like exclude/include namespaces, workloads, containers, or labels for generating recommendations.
 It also has settings to generate recommendations at both the container or namespace level, or both.

-Bulk returns a `jobID` as a response to track the job status.
-The user can use the `jobID` to monitor the progress of the job.
+Bulk returns a `job_id` as a response to track the job status.
+The user can use the `job_id` to monitor the progress of the job.

 ## Task Flow When Bulk Is Invoked

-1. Returns a unique `jobID`.
+1. Returns a unique `job_id`.
 2. Background Bulk:
     - First, does a handshake with the datasource.
     - Using queries, it fetches the list of namespaces, workloads, containers of the connected datasource.
     - Creates experiments, one for each container *alpha release.
     - Triggers `generateRecommendations` for each container.
-    - Once all experiments are created, and recommendations are generated, the system marks the `jobID` as "COMPLETED".
+    - Once all experiments are created, and recommendations are generated, the system marks the `job_id` as "COMPLETED".

 ## API Specification